Transferring Land Title Philippines

 1. Both parties must execute a Deed of Absolute Sale.

-2. The buyer pays the capital gains tax and documentary stamp tax.
+2. The seller, or by stipulation, the buyer, pays the capital gains tax and documentary stamp tax.

 3. The Registry of Deeds will issue a new title in the buyer's name.